brightzheng100/platform-automation-pipelines/README.md

 This pipeline is for OpsMan upgrade/patch which will of course upgrade/patch OpsMan Director as well.

+Sample usage:

 ```
-$ ./2-fly-upgrade-opsman.sh dev dev upgrade-pipeline
+$ ./2-fly-upgrade-opsman.sh -t dev -p dev -n upgrade-opsman
 ```

 Screenshot looks like this:
 ![upgrade-opsman.png](screenshots/upgrade-opsman.png)

-> Note: don't be surprised if the `upgrade-opsman` would run first time, after you `fly`, without any version upgrade -- it's just to catch up with the desired version to have a **baseline** and wouldn't hurt the platform.
+> Note: don't be surprised if the `upgrade-opsman` would run first time, after you `fly`, without any version upgrade -- it's just to catch up with the desired version to have a **baseline** -- it wouldn't hurt the platform.

 ### 2 x Products Related Pipelines